aeinn/null-s-log/about.markdown

 - Anime
 - Science

-Slice of life is my favourite genre cause I get to experience life through experiences of others.
+Slice of life is my favourite genre cause I get to experience life through the experiences of others.
 Hahahahah...
 Q-Q

 Slice of life contents includes:
 - vlogs